-Activities IESCs/ VECs Impact and Risk from various activities Abatement Measures Sensitivity of the Resources/ Receptors Magnitude of the Impact Significanc e Prior to Mitigation Mitigation and Enhancement Measure Residual Significance levels and expertise during demolition of infrastructures and scraping, which would promote livelihood. infrastructures and scraping. large number (about 340) of people would be generated.
-(BLA), 2006, ILO Declaration on Fundamental Rights and Principles (ILO, 1998), IFC PS-II, and Equator Principle-III] Likelihood : Majr (4) As such the resultant impact magnitude is (15/5= 3) 'Moderate'. the magnitude is assessed as 'Moderate'.
-The resultant impact significance is 'Major Beneficial'. in employing workforces in different Project activities.
+Activities IESCs/ VECs Impact and Risk from various activities Abatement Measures Sensitivity of the Resources/ Receptors Magnitude of the Impact Significanc e Prior to Mitigation Mitigation and Enhancement Measure Residual Significance of different working levels and expertise during demolition of infrastructures and scraping, which would promote livelihood. infrastructures and scraping. livelihood of a large number (about 340) of people would be generated.
+Legal Comp. : Minr (2) [Bangladesh Labour Act (BLA), 2006, ILO Declaration on Fundamental Rights and Principles (ILO, 1998), IFC PS-II, and Equator Principle-III] Likelihood : Majr (4) As such the resultant impact magnitude is (15/5= 3) 'Moderate'.
+'High' while the magnitude is assessed as 'Moderate'.
+The resultant impact significance is 'Major Beneficial'. be given priority in employing workforces in different Project activities.
 Labour wage should be fixed based on the labour market and commodity prices of the area.
 Gender issue should be considered in employing labour.
-EPC Contractor should abide by the rules and regulations of BLA, 2006; ILO, 1998; EP-III and IFC PS-II. on of suggested enhancemen t measures.
+EPC Contractor should abide by the rules and regulations of BLA, 2006; ILO, 1998; EP-III and IFC PS-II. implementati on of suggested enhancemen t measures.
 Sensitivity: High (3) and Magnitude: Major (4); the resultant significance is 'Major Beneficial'.
 Demolition of infrastructures and scraping Occupati onal health and safety A12.
 During demolition work there is a probability of accidental risk for labors which will significantly impact the health of the working personnel.
-Besides, congested living in possible small spaces may cause the break There is a bindings of maintaining rules and regulations of BLA, 2006; ILO, 1998; EP-III and IFC PS-II from the lender part.
-Medium (2) Sensitivity of the receptor is considered 'Medium' as even after maintaining abatement measures demolition Minor (2) Impact Duration : Minr (2) Spatial Extent : Minr (2) Reversibility : Mod (3) Legal Comp. : Minr (2) [Bangladesh Labour Act (BLA), 2006, ILO Declaration on Fundamental Rights and Principles Minor Adverse (4) Sensitivity of receptor is found 'Medium' while the magnitude is assessed as 'Minor'.
-Ensure rigorous standards for occupational health and safety are in place.
-Establish Occupational Health and Safety (OHS) procedures taking into account the Minimal Adverse (2) Changes in magnitude with implementati on of suggested mitigation measures.
+Besides, congested living in possible small spaces There is a bindings of maintaining rules and regulations of BLA, 2006; ILO, 1998; EP-III and IFC PS-II from the lender part.
+Medium (2) Sensitivity of the receptor is considered 'Medium' as even after maintaining abatement measures Minor (2) Impact Duration: Minr (2) Spatial Extent: Minr (2) Reversibility: Mod (3) Legal Comp.: Minr (2) [Bangladesh Labour Act (BLA), 2006, ILO Declaration on Minor Adverse (4) Sensitivity of receptor is found 'Medium' while the magnitude is assessed Labours will undergo an initial medical test where anyone identified as having any skin diseases will be segregated immediately and Minimal Adverse (2) Changes in magnitude with implementati on of suggested

-Activities IESCs/ VECs Impact and Risk from various activities Abatement Measures Sensitivity of the Resources/ Receptors Magnitude of the Impact Significanc e Prior to Mitigation Mitigation and Enhancement Measure Residual Significance out of contagious disease like diarrhea, dysentery, skin diseases, scabies, etc. activities have every chance of accidental events and have chance of break out of diseases.
-(ILO, 1998), IFC PS-II, and Equator Principle-III] Likelihood : Mod (3) As such the resultant impact magnitude is (12/5= 2.4~2) 'Minor'.
-The resultant impact significance is 'Minor Adverse'. inherent risks for this type of project Occupational Health and Safety (OHS) Plan to be implemented based on ECP 13: Workers Health and Safety and World Bank Group's Environment, health and Safety (EHS) Guidelines.
-Contractor should establish a labor grievance mechanism and documenting its use for complaints.
-EPC Contractor should abide by the rules and regulations of BLA, 2006; ILO, 1998; EP-III and IFC PS-II.
-Contractor should also follow relevant IFC Sensitivity: Medium (2) and Magnitude: Minimal (1); the resultant significance is 'Minimal Adverse'.
+Activities IESCs/ VECs Impact and Risk from various activities Abatement Measures Sensitivity of the Resources/ Receptors Magnitude of the Impact Significanc e Prior to Mitigation Mitigation and Enhancement Measure Residual Significance may cause the break out of contagious disease like diarrhea, dysentery, skin diseases, scabies, etc. demolition activities have every chance of accidental events and have chance of break out of diseases.
+Fundamental Rights and Principles (ILO, 1998), IFC PS-II, and Equator Principle-III] Likelihood : Mod (3) As such the resultant impact magnitude is (12/5= 2.4~2) 'Minor'. as 'Minor'.
+The resultant impact significance is 'Minor Adverse'. will undergo proper treatment Ensure rigorous standards for occupational health and safety are in place.
+Establish Occupational Health and Safety (OHS) procedures taking into account the inherent risks for this type of project.
+Occupational Health and Safety (OHS) Plan to be implemented based on ECP 13: Workers Health and Safety and World Bank Group's Environment, health and Safety (EHS) Guidelines.
+Contractor should establish a labor grievance mechanism and mitigation measures.
+Sensitivity: Medium (2) and Magnitude: Minimal (1); the resultant significance is 'Minimal Adverse'.